brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 much leading trailing clicks/pops/silence can mess up the analysis.

 (TODO: Add comments about user-friendly summarization to be implemented.)

+## Another Data Point: chan_voter

+Lee VE7FET pointed out that there is another reference to signal levels in the `chan_voter.c` code.
+Towards the top we have this:

+    /* This array is used by the voter tune CLI command to send a 1kHz tone at
+    * full system deviation to all clients (with transmit enabled) in an instance.
+    */
+    static unsigned char ulaw_digital_milliwatt[8] = { 0x1e, 0x0b, 0x0b, 0x1e, 0x9e, 0x8b, 0x8b, 0x9e };

+I'd not heard the term "[digital milliwatt](https://en.wikipedia.org/wiki/Digital_milliwatt)" before, but apparently it is an official digital telephony concept.
+According to the standard, this uLaw stream is supposed to generate a 1kHz reference signal with 0dBm of power (one milliwatt).

+I don't think the actual 1mW signal is relevant to our system.
+But we can say with confidence that this stream of uLaw values produces a 1kHz PCM16 stream with peak value of +20,860, or about -3dBFS.
+So if the comment in the code is right, the voter thinks that full deviation (5kHz?) comes from a -3dBFS tone.
+That is a different calibration from the other things described so far.

+(More investigation needed.)

 ## Other Notes